Drupal - Special Role: Course listings in Drupal

 Description Field

-Use the Description field in the Code section of the content entry form to add text to the top of the Course Code, above the boilerplate text present on all course pages but below Pre-Content text if any was entered..
+Use the Description field in the Code section of the content entry form to add text to the top of the Course Code, below the boilerplate text present on all course pages as well as any Pre-Content text.

 screenshot course description field

-Here is the page with the Pre-Content and the Description filled in:
+Here is the page with the Pre-Content and the Description filled in (both highlighted by the red boxes):

 screenshot course description display